Who wins the Jayson Tatum vs. Donovan Mitchell matchup in tonight's game?

 Jayson Tatum vs. Donovan Mitchell and the Cleveland Cavaliers: Stats, Projections and Game Preview

-Jayson Tatum and the Boston Celtics (16-5) will host Donovan Mitchell and the Cleveland Cavaliers (13-10) at TD Garden on Tuesday, December 12.
-It starts at 7:30 PM ET.
+Jayson Tatum and the Boston Celtics (17-5) face the Cleveland Cavaliers (13-11) at TD Garden in Boston, Massachusetts on Thursday, December 14 beginning at 7:30 PM ET.

 Buy Tickets for This Game on Ticketmaster!